titivermeesch/CommandTimer/docs/docs/developers/index.md

 ## Contributing

-Did you found a bug or want to do a general improvement on the plugin or the documentation itself?
+Did you find a bug or want to make a general improvement to the plugin or the documentation?
 Feel free to open a PR!